-- Storage Space Cost: No matter what kind of inventory you’re keeping on hand, you’re going to need somewhere to store it.
-That likely means warehouse space, rent, electricity, refrigeration (or another form of temperature or climate control), as well as salaries for the people tasked with maintaining that storage and transportation costs for moving things in and out of storage.
+No matter what kind of inventory you’re keeping on hand, you’ll need somewhere to store it.
+That likely means warehouse space, rent, electricity, refrigeration (or another form of temperature or climate control), as well as salaries for the people tasked with maintaining that storage, and transportation costs for moving things in and out of storage.

-- Capital Cost: This is one of the most abstract costs associated with carrying inventory, and will vary widely based on the nature and quantity of items you are keeping in storage.
+This is one of the most abstract costs associated with carrying inventory, and will vary widely based on the nature and quantity of items you keep in storage.
 It’s a reflection of the sum total you’ve invested in that inventory, and as such is most commonly expressed as a fraction of the total value of the inventory (calculated below), plus any interest or insurance that applies.

-- Inventory Service Cost: The administrative costs of keeping inventory all fall under inventory service costs.
-These typically include taxes, fees and other bureaucratic costs; IT hardware, software, and the personnel needed to use them; as well as the space associated with managing all of these assets.
+The administrative costs of keeping inventory all fall under inventory service costs.
+These typically include taxes, fees, and other bureaucratic costs; IT hardware, software, and the personnel needed to use them; as well as the space associated with managing all of these assets.
 If you are running a smaller organization or one that outsources the majority of these services, this cost will likely not apply as much to you as to a full-scale enterprise that manages everything in-house.